 - Speak to a psychologist for professional and solicited advice.

-As long as it’s someone you trust – it can be extremely comforting to break down your issues in a constructive environment.
+As long as it’s someone you trust – it can be extremely comforting to break down the issues you face because of your chronic illness.
+A mental health professional can help you do this in a constructive environment.

 - Take a pen and paper and write down your priorities in ranking order.

 It will help you understand what needs your immediate attention and what can be put aside for another time.
-This will also help you manage feeling overwhelmed.
+This will also help your feelings of overwhelm.

 You might not get to everything on your list, but you can feel comfortable knowing the most important stuff is taken care of.